-- University of Illinois: The County's largest single employer, this 2,295 acre main campus of the state university employs 14,300 people, including 5,530 faculty and instructional staff; 4,077 academic professionals; and 4,132 support staff.
-Student enrollment is 56,299 - Parkland Community College: A two-year community college with 6,510 students and 532 employees, Parkland serves portions of twelve counties in East Central Illinois.
+- University of Illinois: The County's largest single employer, this 2,295-acre main campus of the state university employs over 13,300 full-time equivalent staff, including 4,222 professors and more than 1,000 other instructional staff, and 8,348 non-instructional staff of whom more than 5,300 are support staff.
+Student enrollment is 56,607. - Parkland Community College: A two-year community college with 5,394 students and 532 staff, Parkland serves portions of twelve counties in East Central Illinois.